Programming Projects

 - Methodology:

-- Dataset Handling: The images are shuffled and divided into 80% training, 10% validation, and 10% testing samples.
+- Data Handling: Split images into 80% training, 10% validation, and 10% testing sets..

 Key Outcomes:

-Explore More: For a detailed exploration of the project’s methodology and findings, visit the GitHub repository: Land Cover Detection Project
+Explore More: For a detailed exploration of the project’s methodology and findings, visit the GitHub repository: Land Cover Detection Project.

 Solarwise Hybrid Solar Forecasting Model